 In Eastern versions, a person’s soul must undergo rebirth until he reaches a state of perfection or liberation (moksha) and becomes united with the divine or universe.
 In Buddhist belief, he ceases to exist or goes into nothingness (nirvana).
 In the Western versions, with each rebirth, a soul gradually evolves upward by learning his lessons until he reaches the pinnacle of perfection as an “ascended master” or a super-human being.
 Granted, he may have to be reborn in each race, status, gender or zodiac sign in order to evolve.
 That means a person will probably have at least 10,000 years to attain his goal!

-Oskar Benhardt, a 20th century occult mystic, wrote: “Through an Eternal Law, you are burdened with an irrevocable obligation to make atonement which you can never cast upon others … your thoughts, words or deeds can be redeemed by no one but yourself” (The Grail Message, Vol. 1, 43).
+Oskar Benhardt, a 20th century adept, wrote: “Through an Eternal Law, you are burdened with an irrevocable obligation to make atonement which you can never cast upon others … your thoughts, words or deeds can be redeemed by no one but yourself” (The Grail Message, Vol. 1, 43).

 To avoid stepping on an insect, they don’t go out at night and when they walk, they carry a little broom with which they sweep the ground.
 They live a strict vegetarian diet, eating nuts and fruits which they say, are freely given by the trees.
 They don’t eat honey – that’s violence to bees – and they also wear masks covering their mouths to prevent them from breathing in or ingesting a microbe.
 Some Jainas don’t even farm because it could kill or injure insects or worms!